 Plan to be sore the first couple of days following your tattoo.
 Accommodate yourself with a day of of rest.

-Wash your hands with soap before cleaning or touching your tattoo.
-Be aware of pets and other hands wanting to touch.
+Wash your hands with soap before touching your tattoo.
+Be aware of pets, and other hands wanting to touch.

 Keep the plastic bandage on for at least an hour or more.
 It can be left on overnight.

 Listen to your body.
-Remove plastic if it feels annoying or hot.
+Remove plastic if it feels overly uncomfortable or hot.